 Punter comes knocking

 Not satisfied with just breaking records, Sachin Tendulkar set a well-nigh ungettable one.
-In Centurion against South Africa, with India batting to save the match after conceding a 484-run first-innings lead, Tendulkar hit his 50th Test century, bringing his 2010 tally to seven.
+In Centurion against South Africa, with India batting to save the match after conceding a 484-run first-innings lead, Tendulkar hit his 50th Test century, bringing his tally for the year to seven.
 What was nearly missed in the frenzy surrounding his incredible achievement was Rahul Dravid crossing the 12,000-run milestone.
-But despite these feats India lost the Test by an innings after Jacques Kallis scored his maiden double-century.
+Despite these feats India lost the Test by an innings after Jacques Kallis scored his maiden double-century.

 A change of ball led to one of the most sensational Test debuts of all time.
 According to the Wisden Almanack, left-arm seamer John Lever had "no particular reputation as a swinger", but his 7 for 46 for England in Delhi dismissed India for 122 - this after he hit 53 in his first Test innings.
 England won by an innings on their way to an unexpected series victory.